Royal Navy ranks, rates, and uniforms of the 18th and 19th centuries: 1843-1846

 1843 saw the return of white facings to the full dress uniforms of commissioned officers.
-Lieutenants were granted two plain epaulettes in place of the former one.
+And Lieutenants were granted two plain epaulettes in place of the former one..
+Captains of less than 3 yrs seniority received a crown on the epaulette, as the plain anchor was given to the Commander.

 1846-1856

-1847 saw the adoption of a double-breasted frock coat, worn in undress that featured rank lace on the sleeves similar to the single-breasted frock coat of the 1820s and 30s.
+1847 saw the adoption of a double-breasted frock coat, worn in undress that featured rank lace on the sleeves similar to the single-breasted frock coat of the 1820s and 40s.
 This could be worn either with the peaked cap or with the cocked hat, sword and sword belt for more formal occasions.

 Sleeve stripes were introduced for full dress and on the undress tailcoat for all commissioned officers as well from 1856.

 After 1856

 Although they had always been authorized for undress uniforms, 1878 saw a clarification of the wearing of cuff buttons worn on the undress coats (the frock coat and undress tailcoat) this were worn beneath the cuff stripes.
-For Flag Officers, the buttons were worn between the thicker line of braid and the thinner ones above.
+For flag officers, the buttons were worn between the thicker line of braid and the thinner ones above.
 1880 saw the introduction of the 'ship jacket' (similar to today's reefer jacket) for wear at night or in inclement weather in undress.
 In 1885, a white tunic, worn with white trousers and white sun helmet and black boots, was introduced for wear in hot climates, as well as a navy blue tunic and trousers, of the same cut, for wear in undress in temperate climates.
 On both garments, rank was initially worn on the sleeve: in white silk for the white uniform, in gold for blue.
 The reefer jacket replaced the blue tunic in 1889.
 The white tunic was redesigned at the same time, with rank being worn on shoulder-boards instead of the sleeve.

+Admiralty Circular No. 283, dated 30 January 1857, standardised 'a Uniform Dress for Petty Officers, Seamen and Boys in the Royal Navy'.